Apolexian/level4-project-docs/timelog.md

 ### 3 Dec 2021

 * *2 hours* Tried to migrate the mqtt client to use the new version of quic socket but encountering some problems with the same eventloop as before.
 Code might be a bit too complex in rumqtt so will read it more to understand the flow.

+### 4 Dec 2021

+* *3 hours* Spent time reading the MQTT code and sketching out what I need to change in the socket library.

+## Week 12

+### 6 Dec 2021

+* *1 hours* Went through the examples for quinn again and decided that I need to split my implementation into a client and server structs with respective send and recv methods.
+Currently recv means that the library thinks you are a server, which is obviously wrong.
+* *2 hours* Finished initial implementation of the QUIC server and client for the socket.
+* *1 hours* Solved issue with tls certificates not being read from file.
+It seems that the certificates generated from the CLI were perhaps too short or did not have enough detail?
+New function in quick socket to generate quinn compliant tls certificates and save them to files.
+Server and client then read from those files.
+For now, this is hard coded.
+* *0.5 hours* Ported rumqttc and rumqttd to use the new version of quic socket.
+* *0.5 hours* Fixed some minor bugs in the mqtt code and realised that I need to pass server address when creating the server already instead of hard coding.